All Episodes

 brittany henderson

-This administration can either stand with the victims and stand for the victims, or it can continue to hurt the victims, like has happened in the past.
+This administration can either stand with the victims and stand for the victims, or it can continue to hurt the victims like has happened in the past.

 We aren't here just to ask for transparency, though.

-We're here too to ask for protection.
+We're here to ask for protection.

 The women here represent hundreds of other women who we have spoken to, many of whom were trafficked from other countries, from Eastern European countries where women don't have the rights that we have here.

-Women don't have the protections that we have here, and those women are terrified that their names will be released in these files.
+And those women are terrified that their names will be released in these files.

 The government won't know that they're victims to redact and protect them.

-So we ask that you please whoever is going to be in charge of redacting these files and in charge of this transparency, do it in a way that protects the women brave enough to be here, but also protects the women who are terrified that every day when they turn the TV on, something bad is going to happen to them in Ukraine, in Russia, in whatever country they live in, because no one is listening to them there.
+So we ask that you please, whoever is going to be in charge of redacting these files and in charge of this transparency, do it in a way that protects the women brave enough to be here, but also protects the women who are terrified that every day when they turn the TV on, something bad is going to happen to them in Ukraine, in Russia, in whatever country they live in, because no one is listening to them there.

 So thank you for being here.